-- 1. communicate effectively and fluently; read with comprehension; listen, speak and write competently. - develop skills in reflection, analysis, logical reasoning, and evaluation to formulate judgments, reach conclusions, and solve problems. - 3. evaluate and utilize quantitative and qualitative data and apply mathematical and scientific principles and methods. - 4. utilize technology to locate, evaluate, organize, and utilize information accurately and responsibly. - 5. acquire knowledge and skills to function effectively as informed and responsible citizens. - 6. acquire knowledge and skills that will enable respect for diversity as well as an awareness of global interdependency.
+- Communicate effectively and fluently; read with comprehension; 1 listen, speak and write competently. - Develop skills in reflection, analysis, logical reasoning, and evaluation 2. to formulate judgments, reach conclusions, and solve problems. - Evaluate and utilize quantitative and qualitative data and apply 3 mathematical and scientific principles and methods. - 4.
+Utilize technology to locate, evaluate, organize, and utilize information accurately and responsibly. - 5.
+Acquire knowledge and skills to function effectively as informed and responsible citizens. - Acquire knowledge and skills that will enable respect for diversity as 6 well as an awareness of global interdependency.

-In addition, a student graduating with a Concentration in Psychology is also able to:
+In addition, a student graduating with a Concentration in Psychology is also able to.

-1. demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings and historical trends in psychology.

-- 2. understand and apply basic research methods in psychology, including research design, data analysis and interpretation. - 3. understand and apply psychological principles to personal, social and organizational issues. - 4. understand and weigh evidence, tolerate ambiguity, act ethically and reflect other values that are the underpinnings of psychology as a discipline. - 5. develop insight into their own and other's behavior and mental processes and apply effective strategies for self-management and self- improvement.
+- 1. Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings and historical trends in psychology. - 2.
+Understand and apply basic research methods in psychology, including research design, data analysis and interpretation. - 3.
+Understand and apply psychological principles to personal, social and organizational issues. - 4.
+Understand and weigh evidence, tolerate ambiguity, act ethically and reflect other values that are the underpinnings of psychology as a discipline. - 5.
+Develop insight into their own and other's behavior and mental processes and apply effective strategies for self-management and self- improvement.

-Associate in Science in Holistic Massage Therapy
+Associate in Science in Holistic Massage Therapy (Day/Evening Program)